-m keep lowest mtime (oldest) Μ keep highest mtime (newest) a keep first alphabetically Α keep last alphabetically р keep first named path P keep last named path
+m keep lowest mtime (oldest) M keep highest mtime (newest) a keep first alphabetically A keep last alphabetically p keep first named path P keep last named path

-The default setting is -S m - which takes the oldest file, determined by it's modification time.
+The default setting is -S pm.
 Multiple sort criteria can be specified, eg -S mpa will sort first by mtime, then (if tied), based on which path you specified first in the rmlint command, then finally based on alphabetical order of file name.

-Note that "original directory" criteria (see below) take precedence over the -S options.
+Note that "original directory" criteria (see below) take precedence over any -S options.